A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Proof of Lemma

 On the RHS of~\eqref{eqn:bernstein_markov}, we have $M=1$ since

 We can also compute $V_f$ as

 With the specifications above, we can apply~\eqref{eqn:bernstein_markov} as follows:

 where in the last step we used the definition of $\pi_{\min}$.
-Requiring~\eqref{eqn:markov_final} to be smaller than $\delta/(NK)$, and then union bounding over all components $i\in[N]$ and iterations $0\leq k\leq K-1$ yields the desired claim in Lemma~\ref{lem:bounded_markov}.
+Following the same union bound argument in Lemma~\ref{lem:bounded}, requiring~\eqref{eqn:markov_final} to be smaller than $\delta/(NK)$ and union bounding over all components $i\in[N]$ and iterations $0\leq k\leq K-1$ yields the desired claim in Lemma~\ref{lem:bounded_markov}.